Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Introduction

 \section{Introduction}

-Graph neural networks (GNNs), as generalizations of neural networks in analyzing graphs, have attracted considerable research attention.
-GNNs have been widely applied to various applications such as social recommendation~\citep{NIPS2019_8808}, physical simulation~\citep{kipf2018neural}, and protein interaction prediction~\citep{zitnik2017predicting}.
-One key property of most existing GNNs is permutation-equivariance, i.e., if we randomly permutate the IDs of nodes while maintaining the graph structure, the representations of nodes in GNNs should be permutated accordingly.
+} \IEEEPARstart{G}{raph} neural networks (GNNs), as generalizations of neural networks for learning on graph data, have enjoyed successes in many applications, such as social recommendation~\cite{NIPS2019_8808}, physical simulation~\cite{kipf2018neural}, and protein interaction prediction~\cite{hamilton2017inductive}.
+The existing GNNs are mostly based on the message-passing mechanism~\cite{gilmer2017neural}.

+A fundamental property well preserved by the message-passing GNNs is permutation-equivariance, i.e., if we randomly permutate the IDs of nodes while maintaining the graph structure unchanged, the representations of nodes in those GNNs are permutated accordingly.
 Mathematically, permutation-equivariance reflects one basic symmetric group of graph structures.
-Although it is a desirable property for tasks such as node or graph classification~\citep{keriven2019universal,maron2018invariant}, permutation-equivariance also prevents GNNs from being proximity-aware, i.e., permutation-equivariant GNNs cannot preserve walk-based proximities between nodes such as the shortest distance or high-order proximities (see Theorem~\ref{thm:walksim}).

-Pairwise proximities between nodes are crucial for graph analytical tasks such as link prediction~\citep{hu2020open,you2019position}.
-To enable a proximity-aware GNN, Position-aware GNN (P-GNN)~\citep{you2019position}\footnote{In~\citep{you2019position}, the authors consider the special case of shortest distance between nodes and name such property as ``position-aware''.
-In this paper, we consider a more general case of any walk-based proximity.} proposes a sophisticated GNN architecture and shows better performance for proximity-aware tasks.
-But P-GNN needs to explicitly calculate the shortest distance between nodes and its computational complexity is unaffordable for large graphs.
-Moreover, P-GNN completely ignores the permutation-equivariance property.
-Therefore, it cannot produce satisfactory results when permutation-equivariance is helpful.
+Permutation-equivariance is highly useful for many graph mining tasks, such as node or graph classification~\cite{keriven2019universal,maron2018invariant}.
+As another important property, pairwise proximities between nodes are crucial for some other graph mining tasks, such as link prediction and community detection~\cite{hu2020open,you2019position}.
+Some GNNs, such as Position-aware GNN (P-GNN)~\cite{you2019position}, have specifically designed mechanisms to ensure proximity-awareness.

+In many applications of GNNs, both proximity-awareness and permutation-equivariance are indispensable.
+Consider mining communities and leaders in graphs.
+Figure~\ref{fig:example} shows a toy example for illustration.
+Figure~\ref{fig:example}(a) shows the communities and Figure~\ref{fig:example}(b) shows the nodes categorized by the k-core number centrality.
+To discover the communities, proximity-awareness is essential since the nodes in the same community are tightly connected and have large proximities.
+Permutation-equivariance helps to measure the centrality because most centrality measurements are permutation-equivariant by definition~\cite{borgatti2005centrality}.